rhdhorchestrator/workflow-software-templates/scaffolder-templates/gitlab-workflows/convert-workflow-to-template/docs/index.md

 ## Overview

-This template allows the user to generate another software template from a serverless workflow deployed for the Orchestrator.
+This template allows the user to generate a software template from a serverless workflow deployed for the Orchestrator.
+The artifacts will be pushed to GitLab.

 ## Prerequisites